quedicesebas/ngx-tailwind-ui/projects/ngx-bottom-sheet-modal/README.md

 - Create clear and reusable modal components.
 - It creating managing modals painless and clearer.
-- Pass data to the modal and and implement any content you want
+- Pass data to the modal and implement any content you want
+- Open a modal from another.
+Stack several ones.
 - Responsive: displayed as bottom sheet on mobile and as modal dialog in desktop

 ## Demo